Simulation Software for Underground Mining.

 Adding a stockpile changes how every truck, loader, and shift sequence interacts underground.
 The question isn't whether a stockpile helps in theory and it's whether it helps enough in your mine.

-In a recent study using idoba.sim to model the impact of a dedicated stockpile in an underground hard rock operation, examining total material moved, ore tonnes delivered to surface, truck productivity, and shift transition performance across the P10/P50/P90 range.
+A recent study used idoba.sim to model dedicated stockpile placement in an underground hard rock operation.
+The simulation examined total material moved, ore tonnes delivered to surface, truck productivity, and shift transition performance across the P10, P50, and P90 range.
+The planning team had the simulated data to make the capital case before a single tonne of ore was moved.

 SECTION 3